I have a confession to make.

 And like any relationship with someone who is not you, she is unpredictable.
 I have no idea what she’s going to do next.

 Whenever I start a new creative project- whether it’s writing or painting or designing a workshop- I never know where it’s going or how it’s going to end up.
 I mean, sure, I have some general outlines to work with.
-Like right now, I am writing this blog post.
+Like right now, I am writing this blog post for you all.
 I know that it will be about creativity and maybe will have something to do with the futility of planning. ( Although you can see exactly how far THAT has gotten me).

-But I don’t really know what I’m actually going to say about ANY of that.
+But I don’t really know what I’m actually going to say about all that.
 I have no idea how it’s going to come out or what tangents I’m going to go off on.
 I don’t know if I’m going to like what I end up with.
-If it will please my critic or my audience or if it will even please me.
+If it will please my critic or my audience ( that means you, dear readers) or if it will even please me.

 And this is something that makes my stomach clench and my skin crawl every time.